 - disabled: It is used to specify that the text area element is disabled.

-- form: It specifies one or more forms the text area belongs to
+- form: It is used to specify the one or more forms that the <Textarea> element belongs to.

 - Google Chrome